aissaei/randomlyordered.github.io/_posts/2021-03-19-Top-10-received-their-1400-stimulus-check-how-about-you.md

 If we sum only these 3 adjustments, we end up with $53000 deduction.
 Boom!
 The couple is eligible for all 3 stimulus checks (AGI = $200,000 - $53,000 = $147,000) which is less than $150,000.

 I only used a very simple case here to prove my point.
 Things get even worse if we include other adjustment into the equations.
 Things like adjustments for the health saving account ($7100 per year) or Self-employed SEP (up to $57,000 adjustment).
+In that case, a couple with $250,000+ gross income was even eligible to receive the *aids*.

 # Income distribution
 {% include image.html url="/assets/img/income-distribution.png" description="Fig 3.
 Household income (source statista.com" %}